NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 onclose: 5.494999999427819
 ```

-There is a slight difference in timings, but it's not really significant.
+There is a slight difference in timings, but it's not a vast difference.
 Based on timing, you cannot really distinguish whether a port is open or not.

 But why did I do this process manually?
 Why did I restart the browser after each measurement taken?

-The reason is, that Chromium  makes it impossible to determine whether a port is open or closed, when trying to create WebSockets to intentionally invalid services.
+The reason is, that Chromium  makes it very hard to determine whether a port is open or closed by considering time measurements.

 Furthermore, once a socket is created for a `(host, port)` pair, this socket is shared among normal HTTP connections.
 The document ["WebSocket Throttling Design"]((https://docs.google.com/document/d/1a8sUFQsbN5uve7ziW61ATkrFr3o9A-Tiyw8ig6T3puA/edit#)) states: